dezzak/lmld-constitution/constitution.md

   8.2.
 The members of the Branch shall be:
     (a) All members of the Local Party whose Registered Membership Address (as defined in the Membership Rules of the Liberal Democrats in England) is within the Branch area, unless they have opted to be a member of another Branch;
     (b) Any councillor who represents a ward or division falling wholly or partially within the Branch area and who opts to be a member of the Branch;
-    (c) Other members of the Local Party who wish to be members, if the Branch’s Committee and the Local Party Executive Committee agree.
+    (c) Other members of the Local Party who wish to be members, if the Branch's Committee and the Local Party Executive Committee agree.
     No person who is not a member of the Local Party may be a member of the Branch.
 No person may be a member of more than one Branch.
   8.3.
 A Branch shall not be entitled to require a subscription from its members, but the Executive Committee of the Local Party may agree to remit part of its subscription income to a Branch.
 A Branch shall not incur any debts for which the Local Party shall be responsible.
   8.4.
 Each Branch shall be governed by a constitution which shall provide for: